anirudh-modi/JS-essentials/README.md

 To start with the repo will be focusing mainly on ES2015 can also be referred as ES6 features.

 ### Not another repo!
 You might be thinking, oh no, not another lame repo!
-Well to be frank, I already know there are hundreds of repo, which have achieved what I am trying to do, and that too by way way more expericed developers, but I would like block a intresting quote by an awesome developer in JS communtiy.
+Well to be frank, I already know there are hundreds of repo, which have achieved what I am trying to do, and that too by way way more expericed developers, but I would like block a interesting quote by one of an awesome developer in JS communtiy.

 > Teaching is nature's way of letting you know how sloppy your understanding is - [Ashley williams](https://github.com/ashleygwilliams)